-Bette was brilliant and Errol Flynn wandered around aimlessly looking for a swash to buckle.
+Bette Davis, at age 30 playing a 68-year-old Elizabeth, was brilliant while Errol Flynn wandered around aimlessly with a vaguely puzzled expression looking for a swash to buckle.

 Perc Westmore was the makeup artist.

-Bette, then aged thirty-one, courageously agreed to have her appearance drastically transformed for the role of the older queen: her hairline was shaved back three inches; her eyebrows were completely shaved and replaced by thinly penciled lines; her lips were made to seem thinner and pouches were drawn under her eyes.
+Westmore shaved back her hairline by three inches; shaved her eyebrows and replaced them by thinly penciled lines; and made her up so that her lips seemed thinner and drew pouches under her eyes.
 A pasty white Elizabethan ‘beauty’ makeup finished the transformation.

 Strangely, she looked far more like images of the older Queen Elizabeth than she did when she played her again some twenty-five years later in The Virgin Queen (1955) when her real age much more closely matched that of the Elizabeth she was portraying.